 Ensure you use Microsoft 365 app version 16.0.15726.20000 or higher for Android.

 Install Visual Studio Code and Teams Toolkit extension

-Optionally, you can use Visual Studio Code to extend Teams apps into Office and Outlook.
+Optionally, you can use Visual Studio Code to extend Teams apps into Microsoft 365 and Outlook.

 The extension Teams Toolkit for Visual Studio Code (

-v2.10.0 or later) provides commands that can help modify your existing Teams code to be compatible with Outlook and Office.
-For more information, see enable Teams personal tab for Office and Outlook.
+v2.10.0 or later) provides commands that can help modify your existing Teams code to be compatible with Outlook and Microsoft 365.
+For more information, see enable Teams personal tab for Microsoft 365 and Outlook.

 Create or update a Teams app to run across Microsoft 365: